decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ### Purchase

-Before you can purchase tickets you must first import the API key from your [voting service provider account](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).
+Before you can purchase tickets you must first import the API key from your [stakepool account](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).

 ![Tickets Tab](/img/decrediton/tickets.png)